 We pride ourselves on being as flexible as possible.
 All rooms can be set up in a variety of styles including theatre, U-shape, classroom, cabaret and boardroom.
 If you have specific requirements please let us know, and we will do our best to accommodate your request.

 Yes, there are hourly rates that apply to extend our AM, PM or Full Day booking slots.
-Only our boardroom and smaller rooms can be booked on an hourly basis; these include the Champions Boardroom, Red Lion Room and Brunswick Room.
+Only our Champions Boardroom can be booked on an hourly basis.

-VAT is exempt from all room hire, as both Monticello House and Richbell House operate under the Tour Operators Margin Scheme.
+VAT is exempt from all room hire, as Richbell House operates under the Tour Operators Margin Scheme.